MaelleCornec/field_of_graduate_students/README.md

-# RAMP starting kit on the Field Upon Graduation dataset
+# RAMP starting kit on the Field of graduate students dataset

 Prediction of the field of graduate studies for French students